Computer tips

 I recommend you download and install a very good, free firewall: ZoneAlarm.

 You can find it at www.zonelabs.com.
 Click the button on the left.
-(Then search
+(Then search through

 Anti-virus software is also important.
 You already know that.
-But did you know you
+But did you know you can

 Remember, though: Unless your computer is updated all the time, you are NOT